NERC-CEH/catalogue/docs/new-catalogue.md

 # Step 2: Users

-you need to create some new roles which is done in two places
+you need to create some new roles for development

 first in `DevelopmentUserStoreConfig`